-From artful cakes and pastries, delicately designed sweets and soft, fluffy breads and buns, Japan’s desserts and baked goods are as varied as the ingredients and influences that create them.
+From artful cakes and pastries to delicately designed sweets and breads, Japan’s baked goods are as varied as the ingredients used to create them.

-AGAR(寒天) Producer:Yamashiroya Prefecture:Kyoto Ingredients:Red algae seaweed Size:2 X 5g blocks Suggested uses: Use as a vegan alternative to gelatin.
-Try it in ourMini Sakura Jelly Cheesecakes, Mizu Shingen Mochi, and Fruits Mitsumame recipes provided.
+AGAR Producer:Yamashiroya Prefecture:Kyoto Ingredients:Red algae seaweed Size:2 X 5g blocks Suggested uses: Use as a vegan alternative to gelatin.

-Agar, a vegan alternative to gelatin, is derived entirely from red algae seaweed.
-It is odorless, tasteless and semi-translucent, making it an ideal thickening agent that is essential in many Japanese sweets.
+Agar is a vegan alternative to gelatin that is odorless, tasteless and semi-translucent.
+It's an ideal thickening agent that is essential in many Japanese sweets.
 This agar from Nagano Prefecture will add a firm, chewy creation to your dishes.

-Mochiko is a special type of gluten-free rice flour made from a glutinous, short-grain, sticky, sweet rice called mochigome.
+Mochiko is a special type of gluten-free rice flour made from sticky, sweet rice.
 It adds a chewy texture to Japanese pastries, baked goods and sweets.
-The mochigome for this mochiko comes from Niigata, a region famous known for its rice and sake.
+The rice for this mochiko comes from Niigata, a region famous known for its rice and sake.

-YOMOGI (MUGWORT) POWDER(よもぎパウダー) Producer:Yamashiroya Prefecture:Kyoto Ingredients:Yomogi (Japanesemugwort) (Aomori Prefecture), baking soda Size: 15g Suggested uses: Use in desserts, soups, teas, and rice dishes.
-Try it in our Sanshoku Dango and Yomogi Quiche recipes provided.
+YOMOGI (MUGWORT) POWDER Producer:Yamashiroya Prefecture:Kyoto Ingredients:Yomogi (Japanesemugwort) (Aomori Prefecture), baking soda Size: 15g Suggested uses: Use in desserts, soups, teas, and rice dishes.

 Yomogi is an aromatic herb from the Japanese mugwort plant.
 It has a fresh, spring-like fragrance, vivid green color and slightly bitter yet floral taste.
 It is commonly used as a natural food coloring, but can also be found in soups, teas, and rice dishes.

 Okara is the leftover pulp from making soy milk.
 It is beige in color, has almost no taste and is crumbly.
-It is a popular gluten-free substitute for wheat flour with less sugar and high amounts of fiber, protein, and other nutrients.
+It's a popular gluten-free substitute for wheat flour with less sugar and high amounts of fiber, protein, and other nutrients.

 Goma (sesame seeds) add a subtle nutty, buttery flavor to Japanese dishes.Neri goma is similar to tahini but is typically made from unhulled sesame seeds which have been roasted for a longer period of time, resulting in a nuttier flavor.